Dear Money Adventurer,

-If you don’t have a financial back up plan or a money toolbox, don’t worry.
-You aren’t alone in that.
+If you don’t have a financial back up plan in your money toolbox, don’t worry.
+You aren’t alone.
 Most people don’t.
 But today?
-I’m going to give you both a toolbox and a plan for how to use the tools in today’s Money Mocha.
+I’m going to give you both a toolbox and a plan for how to use some new tools.

-Like what to do when a money curveball shows up in the form of a menacing-looking envelope from the IRS announcing that you’re about to be audited.
-Hyperventilating is a very real option, but it’s not very helpful.
+What would you do if a menacing-looking envelope from the IRS shows up on the kitchen table, announcing that you’re about to be audited, and that if you don’t comply they’re going to take your home?
+Hyperventilating is a very real option, but it’s not helpful.
 Trust me.
-I know this because I tried it myself when this very same thing happened to us a few years back.
-Curious about how I handled that money curveball?
+I know this because that’s exactly what I did when this very same thing happened to us some years ago.
+Curious about how my husband and I handled that money curveball?

-Or how about this one: What do you do if you’ve built your business on a business model that becomes unsustainable after you have a child?
-When you need the income from the business, but you just can’t run it the way you’ve set it up to run anymore?
-That major curveball packs a lot of stress on top of an already big life transition.
+Or how about this one: What do you do if you’ve built your business using a business model that becomes unsustainable after you have a child?
+When you need the income from the business, but you just can’t run it the way you’ve been running it anymore?
+That kind of major curveball packs a lot of stress on top of an already big life transition.
 In today’s mocha, you’ll learn the tools I’ve used to handle my own big unexpected curveballs like this.

 Or what if you’re going through a divorce that has drastically shifted the financial landscape of your life and your plans for the future?
 How do you find a way to cope so you can get your feet on solid financial ground and move forward?

-But…you can make it through them if you have some helpful tools and practices to support you along the way.
-Today’s Money Mocha is seasoned with money wisdom, personal encouragement, and gentle curiosity to equip you with the resources you need to move through the money curveballs life throws your way, like:
+But…you can make it through them if you have some helpful tools and practices to support you.
+Today’s Money Mocha is seasoned with money wisdom, personal encouragement, and gentle curiosity to equip you with the resources you need to move through the money curveballs life throws your way.

-- What I did when I was faced with business and money curveballs of my own
+- What I did when I was faced with large money curveballs of my own.

 Hit play below (or read the transcript) for today’s fresh-brewed cup of money help.
 I made it just for you.